kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 ### Create a `MeshGatewayInstance`

-A [`MeshGatewayInstance`](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin-k8s/) lets you configure the pods
+A [`MeshGatewayInstance`](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin-k8s/) configures the pods
-that will run your gateway.
+that will run the gateway.

-You can do so by running:
+Create it by running:
 ```shell
 echo "
 apiVersion: kuma.io/v1alpha1